vercel/next.js/docs/getting-started.md

 To start developing your application run `npm run dev`.
 This starts the development server on `http://localhost:3000`.

-Go to `http://localhost:3000` to view your application.
+Visit `http://localhost:3000` to view your application.

 <br/>